fossabot/everpl/docs/source/api/rest_api.rst

     is currently placed (positioned).
 See `Placements`_ section for detailed information about placements.

+Meanwhile, Actuator Things usually (but not always [#f2]_) provide some additional fields:

+:commands:
+    A list of commands that can be sent to this Thing

+:is_active:
+    A boolean field that indicates if this Thing is in one of the 'active' states (like 'playing' for player or 'on' for lighting).

+:state:
+    A string, indicates the current state of Thing (type-specific).
+    For example, for lighting it can take on the following values:
+    'on', 'off' and 'unknown'.

 The exact set of fields and their values may vary for different types of things.
-For detailed information, please refer to the FIXME section of documentation.
+For detailed information, please refer to the :doc:`/developer/capability_list` and :doc:`/developer/generic_thing_types` sections of documentation.

-Example of Thing object:
+Example of an Actuator Thing object:

 .. code-block:: json